Complete Call-by-Value Calculi of Control Operators, I: The CCV -calculus

 Following the idea of Sabry and Felleisen \cite{yrs06}\cite{vyh68}, we define the inverse of the CPS translation.
 Up to equational theories, the inverse translation actually gives the inverse.
 We prove a sharpened result taking into account the orientation of reduction in Thm.~\ref{gbu84}.

 Until now, the target calculus of the CPS translation is the ordinary untyped lambda calculus.
-To define the inverse translation, however, we regard the target as the sorted lambda calculus.
+To define the inverse translation, however, we regard the target as a sorted lambda calculus as in \cite{vyh68}\cite{yrs06}.

 We prepare four sorts $T,Q,W$, and $K$.
 They are called terms, jumps, values, and continuations, respectively.
-Moreover, the variables are split to the variables $x$ of sort $W$ and the variables $k$ of sort $K$.
+Moreover, the variables are split into the variables $x$ of sort $W$ and the variables $k$ of sort $K$.
 The former are called ordinary variables and the latter continuation variables.
 We let $T$ itself represent the lambda terms of sort $T$, and likewise for other sorts.

-3ex
+0ex

 \begin{defi} The syntax of the target calculus is defined as follows:

 2ex

 \halign{\kern5em #\kern3em\hfil &$#$\hfil &${}\ \mathrel{::=}\ #$\hfil\cr Term& T & \lambda k.\,Q\ \ |\ \ WW\cr Jump& Q & KW\ \ |\ \ TK\cr Value& W & x\ \ |\ \ \lambda x.\,T\cr Continuation& K & k\ \ |\ \ \lambda x.\,Q\cr}